Lake Shore High School

-Lake Shore High School is a high school located in the lakefront community of St. Clair Shores, Michigan.
+Lake Shore High School is a high school located in the lakefront community of St. Clair Shores, Michigan, United States.
 The school, a part of Lake Shore Public Schools, serves grades 9–12.
-The mascot for Lake Shore are the Shorians.
-Lake Shore High School offers training in CAD, dental careers, web design and video production along with college advance placement classes and dual enrollment.
-Lake Shore High School, along with all of the other district schools have been remodeled and equipped with technologically to serve students.
-Janelle Bross is the current principal with John Hartley and Todd Stevens as the current assistant principals.
+The nickname for Lake Shore is the Shorians.
+Lake Shore High School offers training in CAD, dental careers, web design and video production along with college advanced placement classes and dual enrollment.
+Janelle Bross is the current principal.

 Extracurriculars

 Sports

-Sports were active for the boys when the main school building opened in the mid-1920s.
-Girls' sports came to light in the early 1970s.
-Lake Shore is best known, athletically, for the 1993 and 1994 Boys' Basketball team that went 26–1 and 28–0, respectively, and winning the Class B State Championship in 1994.
-As of December 2013 they were the only Boys Basketball team located in Macomb County to ever win the State Championship.
-The '1974' Lake Shore Hockey Team also won their only 'State Championship' with the final game being played at Yost Arena in Ann Arbor, Michigan.
+Lake Shore is best known, athletically, for the 1993 and 1994 boys' basketball team that went 26–1 and 28–0, respectively, and winning the Class B State Championship in 1994.
+As of December 2013 they were the only boys' basketball team in Macomb County to ever win the state championship.
+The 1974 Lake Shore hockey team also won their only state championship, with the final game being played at Yost Arena in Ann Arbor, Michigan.

 Music

-The school hosts three different band classes: Jazz Band, Symphonic Band and Wind Ensemble.
+The school hosts three band classes: Jazz Band, Symphonic Band and Wind Ensemble.
 For concerts, graduation ceremony, and competition at MSBOA, Symphonic Band and Wind Ensemble are combined into Wind Symphony.

-The choral program is one of the highest membership programs at Lake Shore, and includes the Woman's Chorale, Lake Shore Singers, Show Choir and Glee Club.
-The choirs also combine each spring to produce a musical; they performed their first musical in 1973.
+The choral program includes the Concert Choir, and Fusion Show Choir.
+The choirs combine each spring to produce a musical; they performed their first musical in 1973.